Search This Blog

 The WSL also employed some familiar faces to pro wrestling fans.
 The main play-by-play commentator was former AWA and WWF announcer Ken Resnick.
 Former American Gladiator "Hawk" was brought in as a color commentator to portray a tough guy heel commentator alongside Resnick.
 In another wrestling connection, Marc Lloyd was a trackside commentator who would go on to a brief stint as an interviewer in WWE during the Ruthless Aggression era.

-As roller derby fans grew unhappy with the turn towards a more entertainment shows than sport, the real pro wrestlers weren't happy either.
-Paul Heyman, owner of ECW, wasn't happy that (in his opinion) TNN was heavily advertising RollerJam over ECW despite ECW getting higher ratings.
-TNN network executives began to request ECW wrestlers appear on RollerJam to cross promote the show and Tommy Dreamer and Axl Rotten would make appearances as "special enforcers" on a handful of episodes.
-Many ECW wrestlers and fans felt that TNN was only using ECW to bring audiences to a "stupid roller blading show" as ECW producer Rick Buffone once publicly called it.
+As roller derby fans grew unhappy with the turn towards more entertainment than sport, the real pro wrestlers weren't happy either.
+Paul Heyman, the owner of ECW, wasn't happy that (in his opinion) TNN was heavily advertising RollerJam over ECW despite ECW getting higher ratings.
+TNN network executives began to request ECW wrestlers appear on RollerJam to cross-promote the show, and Tommy Dreamer and Axl Rotten would make appearances as "special enforcers" on a handful of episodes.
+Many ECW wrestlers and fans felt that TNN was only using ECW to bring audiences to a "stupid rollerblading show," as ECW producer Rick Buffone once publicly called it.

 Wrestling fans know Paul Heyman as a genius when it comes to promotion and wrestling storylines.
 Seizing the opportunity, he created one of ECW's most memorable storylines using TNN and RollerJam as the punchline.
-Angry at TNN, Heyman created the character "Cyrus" played by wrestler Don Callis as the voice of "The Network."
+Angry at TNN, Heyman created the character "Cyrus," played by wrestler Don Callis, as the voice of "The Network."
 Cyrus was an annoying killjoy heel who would ruin matches and interviews all in the name of "The Network."
-Fans grew to resent "the Network" and, just as Heymen intended, fans began to direct that anger at TNN itself.
+Fans grew to resent "the Network," and, just as Heyman intended, fans began to direct that anger at TNN itself.

 A member of the Illinois Riot cuts a promo in between jams

-In 2000, the Monday Night War had been won as WWF was the clear winner in the weekly ratings.
-As the competition cooled off the viewers began tuning out of pro wrestling as the industry headed for a down period.
-As the ratings declined for both ECW and RollerJam TNN decided to pull the plug.
+In 2000, the Monday Night War was already over, as WWF was the clear winner in the weekly ratings.
+As the competition cooled off, viewers began tuning out of pro wrestling, and the industry headed for a down period.
+As the ratings declined for both ECW and RollerJam, TNN decided to pull the plug.

-In one final wrestling connection to RollerJam, two skaters Brian Gamble and Tim Washington went on to moderate success as pro wrestlers themselves in the mid 2000's.
-Gamble appeared with WWE a handful of times as enhancement talent or a background actor.
+In one final wrestling connection to RollerJam, two skaters, Brian Gamble and Tim Washington, went on to moderate success as pro wrestlers themselves in the mid-2000s.
+Gamble appeared with WWE a handful of times as an enhancement talent or a background actor.

 Comments